CrestNiraj12/nvim-config/README.md

 33. nvim-treesitter-context - Shows the context of the currently visible buffer contents.
 34. typescript-tools.nvim - The TypeScript Integration NeoVim Deserves
 35. copilot.vim - Github Copilot integration for auto completion using AI
+36. fidget - A pretty UI for Neovim LSP progress

 ## Configuration for my nvim setup